omarhosny206/bill-reminder-cronjob/README.md

    kubectl get cronjob
    kubectl get pods
    ```
-4. View the logs of the CronJob pods to see the output of the Spring Boot application:
+4. View the logs of the CronJob for a specific pod to see the output of the Spring Boot application:
    ```shell
    kubectl logs <pod_name>
    ```